Sample Ingestion

 file mode is currently supported.

-Zip files can contain 3 files that follow this convention:
+Tar gz files must contain 3 files that follow this convention:

 GSM5474339_AD5_barcodes.tsv.gz